The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 Train your team

-• Conduct hands-on training sessions to get everyone up to speed with the new system.
+• Organize sessions of practical training to get everyone familiar with the new system.

-• Appoint team leaders who are responsible for overseeing system adoption and resolving potential issues.
+• Designate team leaders responsible for overseeing the adoption of the system and resolving potential problems.

 Control and refine

-• Use analytics to track the effectiveness of your new workflows.
+• Use the functions ofparses to track the effectiveness of your new workflows.
 Are tasks completed more quickly?
 Are errors decreasing?

 • Get feedback from the team and make adjustments as needed.